Electric Vehicle Charge Point

 Benefits of Installing Electric Vehicle (EV) Charging Stations

-As well as the obvious advantages for a homeowner, there are a number of reasons why an electric car charging station can help your business - from charging fleet cars to providing a space for the public to charge whilst visiting your business.
-Benefits include:
+As well as the obvious advantages for a homeowner, in the same way there are a number of reasons why an electric car charging station can help your business.
+First, it can help with charging fleet cars.
+Second, it provides a space for the public to charge whilst visiting your business.
+Whilst also equally important, it is helping the environment.

-Improve the image of a city and enhance its sustainability initiatives
+- Improve the image of a city as well as enhancing its sustainability initiatives

-The rate at which the plug-in vehicle market develops in the UK will be determined by a range of factors, such as consumer acceptance and oil prices, which are difficult to predict.
-Independent forecasts suggest that hundreds of thousands of plug-in vehicles could be on the road by 2020 and we need to be equipped to deal with this; but we also need to be ready to accommodate an even more rapid rate of growth should this occur.
+The rate at which the plug-in vehicle market develops in the UK will be determined by a range of factors.
+Factors like consumer acceptance and oil prices.
+Although generally speaking these are difficult to predict.
+Additionally, independent forecasts suggest that hundreds of thousands of plug-in vehicles could be on the road by 2020.
+Therefore, we need to be equipped to deal with this.
+We also need to be ready to accommodate an even faster rate of growth should this occur.

-Electric vehicle (EV) is the umbrella term for any vehicle that is powered, in part or in full, by a battery that can be directly plugged into mains electricity.
-In short, any vehicle that can be plugged in including pure-electric, plug-in hybrid and extended-range electric vehicles, these aren’t to be confused with Hybrid’s.
+Electric vehicle (EV) is the umbrella term for any vehicle that is powered, in part or in full, by a battery.
+A battery that can be directly plugged into mains electricity.
+In short, any vehicle that can be plugged in including pure-electric, plug-in hybrid and extended-range electric vehicles.
+These aren’t to be confused with Hybrid’s.

 - Pure-Electric Vehicle (Pure-EV) – A vehicle powered solely by a battery charged from mains electricity.
 Currently, typical pure-electric cars have a range of approximately 100 miles but are improving all the time.